aureliojargas/aurelio.net/README.md

 - `title_suffix: " | Foo"` — To add a suffix to the page `<title>` tag.
 (See [_includes/head-base.html](https://github.com/aureliojargas/aurelio.net/blob/master/_includes/head-base.html))

+## How to make batch changes

+Since most of the site is made of plain HTML files, it's common to have to apply the same edits in multiple files.

+Fear not, use the [replace script](https://github.com/aureliojargas/replace) and be happy.
+Better yet, also use the [git\_replace function](https://github.com/aureliojargas/dotfiles/blob/master/.gitbash).

 ## License

 Jekyll-related and Liquid codes are Public Domain.